Skip to main content

 Travelers Insurance: The Horan Review

-[Full disclosure: Travelers Insurance is one of our insurance partners.
+[Full disclosure: Travelers Insurance is one of our insurance carriers.
 As such, the Horan agency receives commissions for policies Travelers underwrites for our clients.
 That relationship does not influence our opinions or evaluations of the carrier.
-What follows is an objective review of a company we chose to partner with for many of the reasons you’ll read below.]
+What follows is an objective review of a company we chose to work with for many of the reasons you’ll read below.]

 How Travelers Insurance Started